Russell-Waterhouse/blog/content/post/pivot-fast.md

 ---
-title: "Quit Fast"
+title: "Pivot Fast"
 author: "Russell Waterhouse"
-description: "description here"
+description: "A brief blog post about decision making"
 tags: ["decision making", "software engineering"]
 date: 2023-09-26T12:04:12-07:00
 draft: false
 ---

-# When, How, and Why to Quit Fast
+# When, How, and Why to Pivot Fast

 In this article I'm going to be reflection on something that I've